-Zakynthos is a Greek island located in the Ionian sea.
-The third largest island in the region, Zakynthos is a popular tourist destination, with the nickname of The flower of the east.
+Zakynthos, also known as Zante, is island in the Ionian sea.
+It is the third largest island in the Ionian islands.
+Zakynthos is a popular tourist destination, with the nickname of The Flower of the East.
 Many who visit the island fall in love with it and return year upon year.

 The island is situated in an earthquake zone, and has been subject to a number of severe earthquakes throughout its history.
-In 1953 it suffered badly when four large earthquakes, the largest being 7.3 on the Richter scale, razed much of the island to the ground.
+The Great Ionian Earthquake occurred in 1953.
+Zakynthos suffered badly in this year when four large earthquakes, the largest being 7.3 on the Richter scale, razed much of the island to the ground.
 Only three buildings in the main town, Zakynthos Town, remained standing; the island was eventually cleared and rebuilt.
 Zakynthos still gets earthquakes, but residents and businesses are very prepared for them and most, if not all buildings, are built to a strict code and are safe nowadays.

-As well as being home for many Greek families, the island is also now second home to many International residents.
-The famous landmark of Navagio, or shipwreck cove, is one of the most photographed images in the world, and tourists flock to the island from all over the world to explore, visit the numerous beautiful beaches, swim in the clear turquoise seas and enjoy the good food, hospitality and nightlife that is plentiful.
+As well as being home for many Greek families, the island is a huge draw fro international visitors as well as home to many non-Greek residents.
+The famous landmark of Navagio, or shipwreck cove, is one of the most photographed images in the world, it is the iconic that every visitor wants to see and visit.
+It’s not the only tourist attraction Zakynthos has and tourists flock to the island from all over the world to explore, visit the numerous beautiful beaches, swim in the clear turquoise seas and enjoy the good food, hospitality and nightlife, that is plentiful.